Christmas Crack! Highly addictive and so delicious! This is an absolute must make for the holidays!

 - 1 cup dark or light brown sugar

-- 2 cups chocolate chips see variations in the SUMMARY above
+- 2 cups semi-sweet chocolate chips see variations in the SUMMARY above

-- In a saucepan, melt the butter and brown sugar together.
-Bring to a boil then let boil for about 3-5 minutes.
-Do NOT stir.
+- In a saucepan, over medium high heat, melt the butter and brown sugar together.
+Bring to a boil then let boil for about 3 to 5 minutes.
+Do NOT stir but also make sure it doesn't burn.

-- When it's ready, pour the caramel mixture evenly over the saltines then place into the oven to bake for about 5 minutes.
+- When it's ready, pour the caramel mixture evenly over the saltine crackers (you can also use a rubber spatula to spread) then place into the oven to bake for about 5 minutes.

 - While your pan is in the oven, in a microwave safe bowl, gently melt the chocolate chips, stirring in between at 30 second intervals.